finbourne/lusid-sdk-csharp-preview/sdk/docs/SearchApi.md

             var search = search_example;  // string | A parameter used for searching any portfolio field.
 Wildcards(*) are supported at the end of words (e.g. 'Port*').
 See <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID </see> for more details. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>. (optional) var sortBy = sortBy_example;  // string | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
-Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName (optional) var start = 56;  // int? | When paginating, skip this number of results (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional)
+Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName (optional) var limit = 56;  // int? | When paginating, only return this number of records (optional) var page = page_example;  // string | Encoded page string returned from a previous search result that will retrieve the next page of data.
+When this field is supplied, filter, sortby and search fields should not be supplied. (optional)

             try
             {
                 // [EXPERIMENTAL] Search Portfolios
-                ResourceListOfPortfolioSearchResult result = apiInstance.SearchPortfolios(search, filter, sortBy, start, limit);
+                PagedResourceListOfPortfolioSearchResult result = apiInstance.SearchPortfolios(search, filter, sortBy, limit, page);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)